-The following discussion should be read in conjunction with our consolidated financial statements and related notes included in this report, as well as the Company's other filings with the SEC.
+The following discussion should be read in conjunction with our consolidated financial statements and related notes included in this report.
 This discussion contains forward-looking statements based on current expectations that involve risks and uncertainties, such as our plans, objectives, expectations, and intentions, as set forth under "Disclosure Regarding Forward-Looking Statements."
 Our actual results and the timing of events could differ materially from those anticipated in these forward-looking statements as a result of various factors, including those set forth in the following discussion and under the caption "Risk Factors" in Item 1A and elsewhere in this report.
 Unless otherwise indicated, all references to a year reflect our fiscal year that ends on June 30.